the-indian-dev/sakuya-ac/README.md

 ---
 ## **TODO :memo:**
 1. Add more detection rules.
-2. Negative g-values are wrong interpeted
+2. Radar.
-3. Add more documentation.
+3. More documentation.
-4. Add radar features
-5. Add Plugin API
 ---

 ## **Contact**